IS-IS: Packet types

-If the Pseudonode ID is equal to zero, then it represents a real intermediate system.
+If the Pseudonode ID is zero, it represents a real intermediate system.
 Any non-zero value means that the LSP is generated by a DIS (Pseudonode).

-If the LSP is too big to fit inside an Ethernet frame, then it gets fragmented.
-To indicate fragmentation, a Fragment ID is used.
-If the Fragment ID is equal to zero, then no fragmentation has occurred.
+If an LSP exceeds the maximum transmission unit (MTU), it is fragmented into multiple LSPs distinguished by a Fragment ID.
+Fragment numbering begins at zero; an unfragmented LSP consists of a single fragment (ID 0), and additional fragments are assigned incrementing identifiers.